danglenzig/KARLA_PROD/README.md

 The project is currently centered on:

 - Ren'Py as the runtime and content assembly target.
-- Pydantic schemas for structured contracts between agents.
+- Pydantic `BaseModel` schemas for structured contracts between agents.
-- OpenAI Agents SDK patterns for orchestration and content generation workflows.
+- OpenAI Agents SDK patterns for content generation workflows.
 - Python as the deterministic glue layer between model outputs and playable game files.

 ## Planned improvements